crypto-hub/15618/final_writeup.md

 ### Overall Comparison of Various Hash Table Approaches

 We analyzed various hash table approaches both for single threaded and multi-threaded scenarios.
 Following figures demonstrate how various factors contribute towards the read throughput performance.
 We concluded cuckoo hash table with optimistic locking mechanism and tag byte gives the best performance for read heavy workloads.
-In subsequent sections we will analyze each of performance optimization in depth.
+In subsequent sections we will analyze each of performance optimizations in depth.
 <p align="center">
 <img src="multi_factor_analysis.png" width="720">
 <br>